whblondeau/mrs_e/stories/route-66-poker_run.md

 Ten of Clubs.

-“Well now,” said Mrs. E. “I think I’m going to buy you dinner.”
+“...Well now,” said Mrs. E. “I think I’m going to buy you dinner.”

 “Hope it’s close by.”